oracle-livelabs/converged/microservices-cicd/setup/setup.md

     > **Note:** Cloud shell may disconnect after a period of inactivity.
 If that happens, you can reconnect and then run the command to resume the setup.

-    Here is an example of infra setup run (please follow the steps below on how to determine compartment and user OCID values):
+    Here is an example of infra setup execution (please follow the steps below on how to determine compartment and user OCID values):
     ![Infra Setup Run](images/infra-setup-run.png " ")

 3. (Conditional) The setup may ask you to confirm that there are no other un-terminated OKE clusters exist in your tenancy: